Our 2026 LOOKBOOK IS HERE

 • No overt selling tone

-• Short, intelligent conversations
+• Concise, intelligent conversations

 • Awareness of time sensitivity

-Experience Design & Environmental Control
+Experience Design and Environmental Control

-To maintain executive tone:
+To maintain an appropriate executive tone:

-• Branding was subtle and minimal
+• Branding remained subtle and minimal

 • Packaging was premium and understated

-Execution & Operational Discipline
+Execution and Operational Discipline

-High-level programs demand invisible logistics.
+High-level programs require invisible logistics.

-• Ambassador training specific to this audience
+• Ambassador training tailored to this audience

 • Real-time inventory monitoring and replenishment